armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-26-5.md

 ---
 title: v2.26.5 Armory Release (OSS Spinnaker™ v1.26.6)
 toc_hide: true
-version: <!-- version in 00.00.00 format ex 02.23.01 for sorting, grouping -->
+version: 02.26.05
 description: >
   Release notes for Armory Enterprise v2.26.5
 ---

-## 2022/01/80 Release Notes
+## 2022/01/21 Release Notes

 > Note: If you're experiencing production issues after upgrading Spinnaker, rollback to a [previous working version]({{< ref "upgrade-spinnaker#rolling-back-an-upgrade" >}}) and please report issues to [http://go.armory.io/support](http://go.armory.io/support).
 ## Required Halyard or Operator version

 To install, upgrade, or configure Armory 2.26.5, use one of the following tools:

+To install, upgrade, or configure Armory 2.26.4, use one of the following tools:
+​
-- Armory-extended Halyard <PUT IN A VERSION NUMBER> or later
+- Armory-extended Halyard 1.12 or later
+  - 2.26.x is the last minor release that you can use Halyard to install or manage.
+Future releases require the Armory Operator.
+For more information, see [Halyard Deprecation]({{< ref "halyard-deprecation" >}}).
+​
-- Armory Operator <PUT IN A VERSION NUMBER> or later
+- Armory Operator 1.2.6 or later

 ## Security